 When people talk about greenhouse gases in the context of climate change, they typically mean carbon dioxide.
-It's not because carbon dioxide has the worst effect, but because there's just way, way, too much of it, as a result of burning fossil fuels starting from the Industrial Age.
+It’s not because carbon dioxide is the worst greenhouse gas, but because there’s just way, way, too much of it, as a result of burning fossil fuels starting from the Industrial Age.
 Not only that, other greenhouse gases like methane (which is also a carbon-based gas) eventually break down to carbon dioxide in the atmosphere, adding still more.

 I think it just became a shorthand for ‘carbon dioxide emissions’.
 Especially since some of them start out as carbon monoxide or methane.